Wyoming Cavalry (2026-)

-The Wyoming Cavalry are a future professional indoor football team based in Gillette, Wyoming.
-They will play their home games at the Wyoming Center at the CAM-PLEX in Gillette starting in 2026 as members of American Indoor Football.
+The Wyoming Cavalry are a professional indoor football team based in Gillette, Wyoming.
+They play their home games at the Wyoming Center at the CAM-PLEX in Gillette.
+They started in 2026 as members of American Indoor Football, but have since become an independent team.
 They are owned by Dominic Montero (former owner of the Cedar Rapids Titans) and Drake Roach (former co-owner of the Coralville Chaos).
+Their current head coach is Ken Hessler.